George Trosse

-George Trosse (1631–1713) was an English nonconformist minister.
+George Trosse (25 October 1631 – 1713) was an English nonconformist minister.
 He is best known for his autobiographical accounts of periods of mental illness he experienced in his younger years.

 Early life

 The younger son of Henry Trosse, counselor-at-law, he was born at Exeter on 25 October 1631; his mother was Rebekah, daughter of Walter Burrow, a prosperous merchant and twice mayor of Exeter.
 His family had no Puritan leanings; his uncle Roger Trosse (1595–1674), rector (1618) of Rose Ash, Devon, was one of the sequestered clergy of the English Civil War.
 Trosse was intended for the practice of law; his father, dying early, left him his law library; but on leaving Exeter grammar school Trosse went into business.

 In 1646 Trosse was sent to an English merchant at Morlaix in Brittany, who placed him for a year with Ramet, a Huguenot pastor at Pontivy, to learn French.
 Returning to Exeter in 1648, he was sent to a brother-in-law in London for introduction to a Portugal merchant.
-Having been made free of the Drapers' Company, he sailed for Oporto where he remained for two and a half years.
+Having been made free of the Drapers' Company, he sailed for Porto where he remained for two and a half years.
 He returned to Exeter early in 1651.